 My brother and I walked to school every day when we were kids.
 No, it was not uphill both ways, and no, it was not dozens of miles in either direction.
 At least not most of the time.
 One particular day, however, a light snow covered the Denver metro area, and on our way up Harrison Dr., my brother became transfixed by a set of animal tracks.
 He

 veered off our normal course, eyes and feet attached to the imprints in front of him.
-I found my way to school directly, while he traversed the neighborhood; through front yards, over fences and around trees, eventually arriving to school an hour late, and subsequently into the principal’s office for a talk with our parents.
+I found my way to school directly, while he traversed the neighborhood; through front yards, over fences Secondary music schools in the United States do not restrict their children only intellectual development. and around trees, eventually arriving to school an hour late, and subsequently into the principal’s office for a talk with our parents.
 Thirty years later, I do not remember which spelling words or grammar lesson I attended that day, but I can still recall my brother’s winding course through the snow, as we went back later to see the circuitous route his morning adventure had taken.

 December is a month of lights.
 Strands of color wrap serpentine around evergreens, travel the limbs of leafless branches, illuminate eaves and window frames and cling to fences bringing